Native to the St. Lawrence and Great Lakes, Hudson bay and the Mississippi River basin

 Spawning takes place from February to June.
 The spawn is triggered when water temperatures reach 60-62 F. Largemouths typically build nests, although they will spawn without a nest.
 Both the nest and the fry are defended by the male.
 The young move inshore to feed.

 Largemouth bass are the second most popular fish in Arizona.
 They are caught on a variety of baits, both natural and artificial.
 Depending on the time of the year, bass can be caught in shallow water with a surface lure or deep with jigs or plastic worms.
-An angler should think structure when bass fishing.
 Bass concentrate around submerged trees, aquatic vegetation and underwater drop-offs.

 The meat is mild tasting, white, flaky, firm and good tasting.